-Interested learners stayed engaged - online or through work packs; reality check regarding the access to technology (eg. no devices, poor internet service) for our families and the technology skills of our students; Yr 6 - 7 enrollments have increased over the past 12 months
+Interested learners stayed engaged - online or through work packs; reality check regarding the access to technology (eg. no devices, poor internet service) for our families and the technology skills of our students (this is still current for some students who had to isolate with COVID throughout the year); Yr 6 - 7 enrollments have increased over the past 12 months

 Opportunities for all students to transition smoothly from Year 6 to Year 7.
-Senior students involved in the Peer Support Program for Year 7 students to build positive connections with senior students.
+Senior students involved in the Peer Support

+Program for Year 7 students to build positive connections with senior students.
 Staff deliver interactive lessons at feeder primary schools to build positive relationships with new students.
 Orientation days and information evenings are facilitated to support a smooth transition for students and their families which allows them to feel supported and cared for.
 SHS has a process for students at local feeder primary schools to transition into Stage 4.
 Every year local primary school students are invited to an orientation day at SHS to participate in sample lessons across a variety of subjects.
 Parents of prospective students are also invited to attend an information session.
-Prior to COVID-19, music and art teachers visited a local primary school to assist prospective students in their lessons.
+Transition coordinator organised visits to all local feeder primary schools to assist prospective students in their lessons.
 Planning for the transition process occurs in the preceding year via a Year 6 into 7 Transition committee which includes numerous teachers including the incoming Year Advisor and LaST.
 The significance of this transition process for SHS has enticed prospective students to SHS by showcasing the learning opportunities that may occur through their years at high school.

 Taster programs for students with disabilities to local School Leaver Employment Support (SLES) providers is a program that has been running successfully for many years.
 Potential school leavers attend as a group excursion to support their transition into post school programs.
 Students have the opportunity to attend each service for approximately 4 visits then discuss the pros and cons back at school.
 This is an important experience as parents/carers are not always proactive in visiting a variety of services to make an informed choice so this experience empowers students to have their say and justify their preferences.
-In 2021 a tour was offered for parents/carers to visit some of the SLES providers.
+In 2022 a tour was offered for parents/carers to visit some of the SLES providers.
 Families are supported through the NDIS process in preparation for SLES funding by class teachers, the Student Support Officer at SHS and the Support Teacher Transition working out of District Office.